 While it is true that newspaper readership is declining, it’s also true that the people still reading newspapers are valuable consumers.
 They tend to be well-educated people with good jobs, steady incomes and kids.
 They are discerning consumers who make decisions based on facts and figures–and they pay attention to newspaper advertising.

 All of this might explain why, in 2010, Nabisco launched a nationwide ad campaign to support Oreos.
-The ads were printed in color, had a message that appealed to today’s health-conscious consumers and delivered a clear, concise message that was visually pleasing.
+The ads from Matthew Galumbeck, MD were printed in color, had a message that appealed to today’s health-conscious consumers and delivered a clear, concise message that was visually pleasing.

 Not only did the campaign help cement Oreo as one of America’s favorite cookies, it delivered results, winning an award from the advertising agency for being one of the 10 most effective ads of the year.

 The lesson: Incorporate newspapers into your large-scale advertising campaign to ensure you’re reaching thought-leaders, people with disposable income and families.